Skip to table of contents

 Scope: what is being reviewed

-A single course, module, document, or platform feature.
-Useful for prioritization or addressing a known concern.
+• Spot audit — a single course, module, document, or platform feature.
+Useful for prioritisation or addressing a known concern.
 Limited in what it reveals about systemic patterns.

-Systems, policies, and practices organization-wide.
+• Institutional review — systems, policies, and practices organisation-wide.
 Required to address workflow, governance, and procurement-level barriers that individual content reviews cannot reach.

 Depth: how thorough the review is

-Key barriers identified efficiently, useful for initial prioritization.
+• Rapid assessment — key barriers identified efficiently, useful for initial prioritisation.
 Trades methodological completeness for speed.
 Findings should be treated as a starting point, not a complete picture.

 Learner involvement: who participates in evaluation